Skip to main content

 • Face geometry

-Under the BIPA, any person harmed by a privacy violation has a right of legal action.
-Plaintiffs may recover damages of $1,000, and for intentional or reckless violations, up to $5,000 in liquidated damages or actual damages, whichever is greater.
+Under the BIPA, any person harmed by a privacy violation has a right to legal action.
+Plaintiffs may recover damages of $1,000 and, for intentional or reckless violations, up to $5,000 in liquidated damages or actual damages, whichever is greater.

-Protecting sensitive personal information is getting more and more difficult, but that doesn’t mean it’s not possible.
-By forcing companies to become accountable for their lack of cybersecurity measures following data misuse and data breach incidents, consumers will have a more secure future.
+Protecting sensitive personal information is getting more difficult, but that doesn’t mean it’s impossible.
+Consumers will have a more secure future by forcing companies to become accountable for their lack of cybersecurity measures following data misuse and data breach incidents.

 Large companies control vast amounts of data, leaving nearly all Americans at risk when their personal data is compromised.
-If your financial, medical, or consumer information is misused, you may file a data privacy violation claim.
+You may file a data privacy violation claim if your financial, medical, or consumer information is misused.

-The majority of BIPA lawsuits are filed against employers who utilize biometric timekeeping systems with fingerprint or facial recognition scans, and collect the employee biometric data.
+The majority of BIPA lawsuits are filed against employers who utilize biometric timekeeping systems with fingerprint or facial recognition scans and collect employee biometric data.

-A proposed class action alleges Ring, LLC has failed to protect the privacy of its motion-activated cameras and the personal information of its customers.
-The complaint alleges Ring’s devices are rife with security vulnerabilities, which may compromise the personal data of existing and future customers.
+A proposed class action alleges Ring, LLC, has failed to protect the privacy of its motion-activated cameras and the personal information of its customers.
+The complaint claims Ring’s devices are rife with security vulnerabilities, which may compromise the personal data of existing and future customers.

-Cyber criminals may have the potential to hack into Ring devices and home networks.
-The lawsuit aos brings to light the fact that Ring has shared users’ personal identifying information with third parties without first obtaining prior consent.
+Cybercriminals may have the potential to hack into Ring devices and home networks.
+The lawsuit also brings to light the fact that Ring has shared users’ personal identifying information with third parties without first obtaining prior consent.
 The complaint says the devices are not well-equipped to deal with potential hacks.

 Plaintiffs in the case want Ring to take additional security measures to protect the privacy of user accounts and installed devices, as well as stop sharing personal data without clear and informed consent.